Hypnotherapy is a versatile treatment solution that can help with a range of conditions, from anxiety to addictions.

 I offer caring and professional help for the treatment of emotional and psychological discomfort through a combination of hypnotherapy and counselling.

-Hypnotherapy is a powerful and effective form of solution focused therapy, approved by the British Medical Association since 1955 and the American Medical Association since 1958.
+Hypnotherapy is approved by the British Medical Association and the American Medical Association.